msandhudigg/DigiByteAndroid/README.md

 Development was done with IntelliJ IDEA 12.1.4.
 Open the digibytej project to open all projects with proper linking.

 This file system also contains the maven files.
-If used, they may not build correctly.
+They should work correctly but test will fail. append -Dmaven.test.skip=true to the command line.